Editors Note: This is an updated and revised edition for 2018.

 There are plenty of situations that come about with some warning and far more that have little or no warming.
-Being able to read the signs of hard times to come though can be done to some degree.
+Being able to read the signs of hard times to come through can be done to some degree.

-In my household if we hear about a hurricane in the gulf then we make sure to keep the gas tank topped off and have a few gallons at home.
+In my household, if we hear about a hurricane in the gulf then we make sure to keep the gas tank topped off and have a few gallons at home.
 Some people claim that these shortages are man made by people going out and buying up all the gas because they panic.
-In our area the local TV station got accused of creating a gas shortage.
+In our area, the local TV station got accused of creating a gas shortage.
 Plenty of people were saying “there is no shortage”.

 When I see bags over the pumps then that means there is no gas and there is a shortage.
 To deny facts is delusional at best.
-Sure I don’t think that people should go fill up 5 huge cans of gas the minute they hear of a break in a line but at the same time I cannot blame people that work outside the home for wanting to make sure they can make it to work the following week.
+Sure I don’t think that people should go fill up 5 huge cans of gas the minute they hear of a break in a line but at the same time, I cannot blame people that work outside the home for wanting to make sure they can make it to work the following week.

 The gas issue is something we have learned to be aware of in our area because we are at the end of the supply line in the mountains.
 This means that basically everyone else gets gasoline deliveries before us.